 Be wary of anyone that approaches you around the entrance of bus and train stations - most are there to target tourists.
 Con-artists will tell you that the train or bus is delayed or offer to book a ticket for you.

 Train tickets in Vietnam do not have the class printed on them.
 Travel agents may charge you for a soft-sleeper class berth then give you a ticket that is only good for a less-comfortable class to pocket the difference.

 Many prices for food, toiletries, and other items in small shops are usually made up at the whim of the shopkeeper.
 Never assume that a price is the same as you paid yesterday!

 Keep in mind that many of the goods sold by street vendors in Vietnam are actually cheap reproductions.
 DVDs, books, electronics, and even name-brand cigarettes are convincing-enough fakes but usually of a lower quality.

 Drugs in Vietnam

 Don't even think about it: Drug possession can actually carry the death penalty in Vietnam.
-Individuals on the street try to sell marijuana to travelers, then phone a friendly police officer to come shake the buyers down for a large bribe.
-Read more about drugs in Southeast Asia.
+Individuals on the street will try to sell marijuana to travelers, then phone a friendly police officer to come and shake the buyers down for a large bribe.